crashoverride777/swifty-ads/README.md

 Create a new `SwiftyAds.plist` file like the demo project one and update with your app ids and settings

 ## Usage

+Note: SwifyAds will always display test app when testing in debug mode.

 ### Setup